toddfoster/toddfoster.github.com/books.md

 Books I've read recently:

+## September 2025
+* John Goldingay, _Do we need the New Testament?
+Letting the Old Testament Speak for Itself_ (IVP Academic: 2015)

 ## August 2025
 * Thomas E. Powers, _Invitation to a Great Experiment: Exploring the possibility that God can be known_ (24 Communications, Inc: 2009)
 * Julia Gatta and Martin L. Smith, _Go in Peace: The Art of Hearing Confessions_ (Morehouse Publishing: 2012)